-- Land Drainage Recovery Programme, a total of \$276.8 million over the next 10 years.
+- Land Drainage Recovery Programme, a total of \$173.5 million over the next 10 years.
 No allowance has been made for capital investment for the remaining 20 years of this strategy.
-The need for this will be identified as the programme is delivered. - South West Stormwater Management, \$63.9 million over financial years 2016-25.
+The need for this will be identified as the programme is delivered.
+Note that some projects for the Land Drainage Recovery Programme are included in the Stormwater budget. - South West Stormwater Management, \$57.1 million over financial years 2016-25.